How to maximize your small apartment

 They provide an illusion of a bigger room and reflect light so your space feels brighter.

-When doing this, make sure you purchase curtains that are lighter in material to avoid darkening the room.
+When doing this, make sure you purchase curtains that are lighter in color to avoid darkening the room.

-This detail instantly transforms the feeling of a room.
+This underrated detail instantly transforms the feeling of a room.

 Choosing bright colors helps reflect light and opens up the space.